 The Aquarium at the Boardwalk opened to the public in November of 2020.
 The facility encompasses ten theme exhibit zones within the building footprint, a gift shop, and back of house.
 Over 400,000 gallons of marine environments ranging from coral reefs to shipwrecks are ready for exploration.
 Each exhibit provides interesting and engaging views of the underwater world.
-Designed by St. Louis-based PGAV, the Aquarium at the Boardwalk has quickly become a must-see attraction in Branson, MO.
+The Aquarium at the Boardwalk has quickly become a must-see attraction in Branson, MO.

 The new aquarium is home to octopi, sharks, eels, seahorses, stingrays, spider crabs, lionfish, and many other marine animals.
 The exhibit tanks vary in size and deliver multiple theme experiences both within the tank and in the public spaces.
 The main coral reef tank includes a 40’ long underwater view tunnel with reefs to each side.
 As sharks swim beside and overhead, patrons view a large, sculpted octopus ruin that is integrated within the coral reef.
 This tunnel leads you to the Mermaid Palace, where a triton photo opportunity awaits.
 Meticulously sculpted mermaids in a patina finish are found within the schooling tank.